May 9th, 2017

 Up The Game is the first real life gaming and escape room conference in the world.
 During its first successful edition in 2016 more than 500 creators from all over the world gathered in the Netherlands.
 We’re excited to announce we’re upping the game once again in 2017.
 This year we will offer an even more extensive program, with more in-depth talks and a better chance to meet, interact and learn from your fellow creators.

-Punchdrunk is widely considered the most famous immersive theater production company in the world.
+Punchdrunk is widely considered the most influential immersive theater production company in the world.
 When they started their work in 2000 in London their impact was immense and launched a wave of enthusiasm for experiences that actively engage their participants.